 I don’t think there’s ever been a Pope weighed in Courics, but as you’ll soon learn, some people are holding out hope.

-I went ahead and used my big J journo skills to ask MyBookie about some of the action they’ve been seeing on this bet…and the results are shocking.
+I went ahead and used my big J journo skills to ask some of the action they’ve been seeing on this bet…and the results are shocking.

-According to Eric Rosenthal of MyBookie, Ghanian Cardinal Peter Turkson has the most money bet on him so far at over $2,350.
+According to Eric Rosenthal, Ghanian Cardinal Peter Turkson has the most money bet on him so far at over $2,350.
 Interestingly enough, these have been somewhat sizable bets for a wager of this nature, as that money comes from just 29 wagers.